haivx/haivx/README.md

 Javascript developer
 --------------------

 I spend a lot of time working in FrontEnd.
-But I also feel good with blockchain technology.

 * 🌍  I'm based in Hanoi
 * 🖥️  See my portfolio at [http://haivx.github.io](http://haivx.github.io)